 We made a breaking change in v0.155.0 that was not described in the release notes.
 I apologize for the oversight, and will amend the release notes later today.

-With v0.155.0 and later you cannot create an alias in the server root using the aliases feature.
+With v0.155.0 and later you cannot create an alias to the server root using the aliases feature.
 Alias paths starting with a slash (/) resolve to the site root, not to the server root.

 Perhaps there’s another way to handle your use case; I’ll give it some thought.